Race start line areas are often hurry-up-and-wait affairs.

 - Confirm shuttle pick-up and drop-off locations and timing

-- Plan on taking the earliest shuttle feasible for you.
+- Plan on taking the earliest shuttle you can.
 Don’t wait for the last possible shuttle

-For all transportation: expect Murphy’s Law- if it can go wrong, it will go wrong on race day.
+For all transportation: expect Murphy’s Law.
+On race day, if it can go wrong, it will go wrong.

 There will be unexpected traffic or road closures, you’ll lose your car keys, and your usually reliable friend will sleep in and miss your pick-up.